tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ## Additional Notes

-EdgeRouter X-SFP does not accelerate traffic over tunnels.
+EdgeRouter X-SFP doesn't accelerate traffic over tunnels.
 Due to this, speeds are currently limited to around 400Mbps to exit node.